kroy-the-rabbit/py_smartjson/README.md

 # py_smartjson
 A python script to parse smart data to JSON.

-requires smartctl (smartmontools)
+- requires smartctl (smartmontools)

-requires pySMART, jsonpickle
+- requires pySMART, jsonpickle

+At least for Ubuntu
-apt install smartmontools -y
+- apt install smartmontools pip -y

+Then use pip to install
-pip install pySMART
+- pip install pySMART

-pip install jsonpickle
+- pip install jsonpickle